ikalogic/docs/docs/la-api/sp259/sp259_api_reference.md

 ### sp259api_launch_new_capture_simple_trigger

 **Description:**
 Starts a new capture of samples.
 Capture begins as soon as possible after the function is called.
-This function does not offer any trigger options.
+This function does not offer complex trigger options (like trigger on protocol, or multi-step trigger sequences that can only be defined via ScanaStudio for the time being).

 **Parameters:**
 - `sp259api_handle handle`: The handle associated with the API instance.